Bob Saget’s family gets temporary order against release of comedian’s death records

 The order, while temporary, will come into effect as soon as the family furnishes a $1000 (£736)-bond with the court’s clerk.

-In an interview with Fox News on Wednesday, Candace Cameron Bure commented on the family’s decision to sue Florida state authorities, after her Full House co-star was found dead in an Orlando hotel room on 9 January 2022.
+In an interview with Fox News on Wednesday, Candace Cameron Bure revealed she has kept “close contact” with Rizzo, after her Full House co-star was found dead in an Orlando hotel room on 9 January 2022.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-Revealing that she has kept “close contact” with Rizzo since Saget’s passing, Bure said: “It’s been difficult these past couple weeks because of more things that have come out and there’s a lot of questions.”
+She said: “It’s been difficult these past couple weeks because of more things that have come out and there’s a lot of questions.”

 On 9 February, the comedian’s family revealed he died from accidental trauma to the head, adding that there were no signs of drug use or alcohol in the autopsy report.